DiegoHDMGZ/Speech-Emotion-Recognition/README.md

 # Speech-Emotion-Recognition

-An Speech Emotion Recognition proecjt for Advanced Artificial Intelligence course in National University of Engineering
+An Speech Emotion Recognition project for the Advanced Artificial Intelligence course in National University of Engineering